IronSource adds creative insights to its user acquisition platform

 Currently, creative-related data either isn’t available in the dashboards of UA platforms or has to be downloaded and then analyzed separately.
 This makes it difficult for advertisers to see how their creatives are performing at the same time or in the same place as where they manage all other aspects of their campaigns, such as budget, bid, geo, and ad unit type, IronSource said.

-This makes it harder to connect critical creative performance data to wider campaign optimization efforts.
 Additionally, when viewing creatives across all campaigns as a whole, the corresponding data is often averaged out, so an advertiser is unable to see the true impact of each creative, which impedes adapting a creative in order to improve the IPM (installs per mille, or the number of app installs per thousand ad impressions) for a specific campaign.
 By making data on creative performance visible and accessible right inside the platform, IronSource said it empowers UA managers to understand their creative performance faster and more accurately, and then act on it correctly.

 Additionally, the platform saves advertisers valuable time by allowing them to easily reuse a winning design for another campaign within the same title, in one simple click, IronSource said.